tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 “Check,” I croaked.

-An onlooker started to chatter excitably with his friend, seeing the play I’d seen, but unaware of the situation’s ghastly gravity.
-Unaware of the petrifying scenario which approached.
+An onlooker started to chatter excitably with his friend, seeing what I’d seen, but he was unaware of the situation’s ghastly gravity.
+Unaware of the petrifying consequence which approached.
 And Cato made, of course, the only move he could make in that situation.
 Knight to B8.

 He took my queen.